lightalchemist/FaceScrub/README.md

 > A data-driven approach to cleaning large face datasets.
 > Proc.
 IEEE International Conference on Image Processing (ICIP), Paris, France, Oct.
 27-30, 2014.

+If you are using Python 2, then use the script python2_download_facescrub.py.
+If you are using Python 3, then use the script python3_download_facescrub.py.

-This code was tested on Ubuntu 14.04, Python 2.7.
+This code was tested on Ubuntu 14.04 and Mac OS X El Capitan.

 # Requirements: